tomersh/AppleGuice/README.md

 @interface MyClass () {
     MyService* _ioc_MyService; //will create an instance of MyService. id<MyServiceProtocol> _ioc_MyService //will create an instance of the first class conforming to MyServiceProtocol.
-    NSArray* _ioc_MyProtocol //will return an array containing instances of all classes conforming to MyProtocol }
+    NSArray* _ioc_MyProtocol //will return an array containing instances of all classes conforming to MyProtocol (Must be ObjC protocol)
+}
 ```